reflectoring/reflectoring.github.io/content/blog/2023/2023-03-13-apollo-graphql-nodejs-server.md

 });
 ```

-Above we defined `MONGO_URI` which points to our mongo database.
+Above we defined `MONGO_URI` which points to our MongoDB database.
 MongoDB by default connects on port 27017.
 The last part of the `MONGO_URI` string is our database name.
 We created a database connection using our MongoDB URL.

 ### Creating Student Model

-We can map to a MongoDB collection by using mongoose to create models.
+We can now map to our MongoDB collection by using mongoose to create schema and model.
 To create a Student model for our application, navigate to the `models/Student.js` file and paste the following code:

 ```javascript
 const mongoose = require("mongoose");